pejmanN/KeyVaultTerraform/terraform/README.md

 az aks get-credentials --resource-group $(terraform output -raw resource_group_name) --name orderazurekuber
 ```

+This command retrieves the AKS cluster credentials and merges them into your local kubeconfig file, allowing you to use kubectl to manage your cluster.

 ## Verify Deployment

 ```powershell
 kubectl get pods -n keyvaultapp kubectl get services -n keyvaultapp
 ```

+These commands check if your pods are running correctly and if the service is properly exposed with an external IP.

 ## Testing the Application